alekzander75/android-shopper/README.md

 		Maybe check if that exists and if not then use the FileExplorer lib intent.

 Drag-n-drop to reorder items.

+Save mode state even when app is destroyed?

 Slide left to delete item.